 Further viewing: First Position, on Amazon Prime, chronicles six dancers preparing for a major dance competition in New York City.

 15. Paper Clips (2004), Ages: 8+

 Paper Clips is a powerful documentary to the testament of the scale of the Holocaust.
-In Tennessee in 2004, school officials ask students to collect millions of paper clips to represent every single Jewish person who died in concentration camps, which they then put in a rail car.
+In Tennessee in 2004, school officials ask students to collect millions of paper clips to represent every single Jewish person who perished in concentration camps, which they then put in a rail car.
 The documentary is moving and a good introduction to the Holocaust for children.